testudor/Logitech-WLED-Sync/README.md

 # Logitech WLED Sync

-Windows application that syncs RGB LEDs of Logitech's gaming devices to WLED (https://github.com/Aircoookie/WLED).
+Windows tray application that syncs RGB LEDs of Logitech's gaming devices to WLED (https://github.com/Aircoookie/WLED).
 Currently only solid colours are supported (no effects).

+## Configuration

+Right click on the tray application icon and click "Settings".
+The rest should be self-explanatory.

 ## Building Instructions